kokkos/kokkos-core-wiki/source/usecases/VirtualFunctions.md

 ### Questions/Follow-up

 This is intended to be an educational resource for our users.
-If something doesn't make sense or you have further questions, you'd be doing us a favor by letting us know on [Slack](kokkosteam.slack.com) or [GitHub](kokkosteam.slack.com)
+If something doesn't make sense, or you have further questions, you'd be doing us a favor by letting us know on [Slack](https://kokkosteam.slack.com) or [GitHub](https://github.com/kokkos/kokkos.com)